skapis/blog_site_django/README.md

 # blog_site_django

-Hello this repository contains simple blog site, which is developed in Django framework
+This repository contains simple blog site, which is developed in Django framework.